A roadmap for sustainable procurement

 Building the means

 Reviewing our research findings conjures up an image of entering an endurance race with only a vaguely defined endpoint and no route or aid stations.
-In this situation, many will recognize the relative futility of movement and come to a standstill, some will run at speed in random directions, and others may systematically scout the area.
+In this situation, many will recognise the relative futility of movement and come to a standstill, some will run at speed in random directions, and others may systematically scout the area.
 In time, progress will be made, but it will be slow and costly.

 To continue reading the rest of BRIDGING THE GAP: Procurement's vital role in making ESG strategy a reality, please complete the following: